-This will also give management more flexibility to easily re-allocate employees in unexpected situations or when there’s a shortage of labour.
+This will also allow management to easily re-allocate employees in unexpected situations or labour shortages.

-However, cross-training may not be so easy from a practical point of view, and may introduce its own set of complexities.
-The right software accurately records worked hours and pay rates for anyone according to which job they worked.
+However, cross-training may not be so easy from a practical point of view and may introduce its complexities.
+The right software accurately records worked hours and pay rates for anyone according to their job.

 #8: Automate scheduling

-Today there is no need to keep scheduling staff manually, and there are many simple and affordable timesheet and scheduling software automation tools.
+Today, there is no need to keep scheduling staff manually.
+There are many simple and affordable timesheets and scheduling software automation tools.